Gumboot Flash Mob – Finale to Festival Highlights Show

 Sunday, Aug 11, 4:40 – 5:00 p.m. at The Grove

-Student groups from two gumboot workshops will show off what they have learned and Lucky Moyo and Sinini Ngwenya will invite everyone at the Grove to join in with some awesome body percussion!
+Gumboot students will show off what they have learned and Lucky Moyo will invite everyone at the Grove to join in with some awesome body percussion!
 For more information, see Festival Events.

 Sinini Ngwenya writes this about Gumboot Dance: Gumboot dancing, or isicathulo, was born in the gold mines of South Africa at the height of the migrant labour system and during the oppressive Apartheid Pass Laws.
 Many Zimbabweans migrated, seasonally or permanently, to South Africa to work in the mines and took part in the creation and evolution of the dance.
 Today, gumboot dancing has developed into a working class Southern African art form with a universal appeal.

 Sunday Evening Free Concert

 Sunday, Aug 11, 7:30 p.m. – Midnight in the Pacific Room

 The Zimfest 2019 Sunday evening concert will be free admission, by donation only.
 There will be no restrictions as to who may perform; we are doing this to include some of Zimbabweans whose visas do not allow them to perform in ticketed concerts.
 To make it sustainable, we need your help as audience members.
 We ask that you donate the same amount that tickets cost for the Friday and Saturday ticketed concerts: currently $18 in advance, $20 onsite for adults.
 For more information, see the explanatory blog post here.